Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 These hobosexual men may even talk a big game in therapy.
 However, pay attention to their actions.
 If all they do is talk without following through, they’re just trying to keep their free ride.

 In cases like this, it’s best to get out.
-I know it’s not as easy as just leaving, so check out this post about how to plan to escape.
+I know it’s more challenging than just leaving, so check out this post about how to plan to escape.

 Your safety is the top priority.